JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 corresponding pseudo-ops, e.g., `.data`, or `.text`, which switches to the `.data` or `.text` sections, respectively.

-The second view, execution view, is comprised of segments.
+**The second view, execution view**, is comprised of segments.
 Unlike sections, which represent the file layout, segments represent the virtual memory segments during execution.
 These segments are described in the Program Header table, which contains the information needed by the kernel to struct the code in